kadosh1000/align-plugin-lb/README.md

 **Parameters:**

-* Environment - The Align environment to look for agents in (i.e. E6)
+* Agents Tags - The tags to look for inside the agents.
+Tags passed will require all of them (AND operator).
 * Maps (Array) - Array of maps IDs to include for checking executions in. **Notice:** This is a code only parameter.

 **Return Value:**